samerfarida/mcp-ssh-orchestrator/docs/wiki/15-Glossary.md

 - **Context**: MCP SSH Orchestrator prevents command injection through policy enforcement and input validation

 **Compliance**
-- **Definition**: Adherence to laws, regulations, and industry standards
+- **Definition**: Adherence to regulatory or organizational policies and standards
-- **Context**: MCP SSH Orchestrator provides security features (audit logs, access control, encryption) that can support compliance efforts.
-Compliance is the responsibility of the deploying organization.
+- **Context**: MCP SSH Orchestrator provides security features that can assist with internal governance.
+Certification against external standards is the responsibility of the deploying organization.

 **Container**
 - **Definition**: A lightweight, portable unit of software that packages code and dependencies